Members of Congress say they’re still concerned over racial disparities after meeting with Navy Federal Credit Union CEO | KRDO

 McDuffie declined to answer CNN’s questions as she entered and exited the closed-door meeting.

-A Navy Federal spokesperson said in a statement that the credit union is “committed to engaging with policymakers on this important issue” and “we work daily to help expand economic opportunity and access to credit for our diverse community of members.”

-In December, days after CNN’s story was published, Navy Federal hired a civil rights lawyer to review its mortgage practices and “make recommendations to drive further access to home ownership.”

-Horsford said that the members “asked very specific questions about the timeline of that review,” and found the responses from Navy Federal “inadequate.”
+Horsford said that the members “asked very specific questions about the timeline” of Navy Federal’s external review, and found the responses from Navy Federal “inadequate.”

 “Time is of the essence, because every single day that they don’t change or update their protocols is a servicemember, and particularly a Black or Latino servicemember, who is facing denials,” he said.